rnayabed/taurus/README.md

 Contributions are welcome :)

+## Platforms Supported

+- Linux
+- Windows

 ## Prerequisites

 - CMake
+- Ninja (Only on Windows)
 - RISC-V GNU Compiler Toolchain

 ## Comparison with official SDK

 - Usage of CMake instead of GNU Make: This allows usage of multiple build systems and compilation on Windows and MacOS alongside Linux.
-- Integration with [vegadude](https://github.com/rnayabed/vegadude) for seamless development experience.
+- Integration with [vegadude](https://github.com/rnayabed/vegadude) uploader tool for seamless development experience.
 - Cleaner code
 - Examples moved to seperate [repository](https://github.com/rnayabed/taurus-examples).
 - setup.sh: Completely rewritten with fine tunable features.
 See setup script usage for more information.